SteveOberst/medusa-docker-starter/README.md

 What the bootstrap does
 - Clones the storefront into storefront/ (resets that folder)
-- Initializes a fresh Medusa backend in backend/ using Medusa's create tool (configurable)
+- Sets up the backend in backend/ by either:
+	- Cloning the official medusa-starter-default repo (default), or
+	- Running the create-medusa-app tool if BACKEND_REPO is unset
 - Copies our patches from patch/storefront into storefront/
 - Creates .env from .env.template at the repo root if missing